Triadai/react-multiselect/README.md

 ## Examples

-An example is included with the project.
-You can run it locally using nodejs to serve the files.
+Some examples are included with the project.
+You can run them locally using nodejs to serve the files.

 Run the following commands in the project directory, and then navigate to the URL displayed.